Venkat-Kaniti/simple-react-webpack-hmre/README.md

 * git clone simple-react-webpack-hmre
 * cd simple-react-webpack-hmre
 * npm install
-* npm start

-If no PORT environment variable is provided, express starts at port 3000.
+* npm start (if no PORT environment variable is provided, express server starts at port 3000)

 Thank you,
 Venkat Kaniti